 Third Party Reviews of Corporate Directors' & Officers' Legal Duties

-“Considering that Charles wrote the great resource Information Security Policies Made Easy, it should come as no surprise that he has created yet another masterpiece with this book [Corporate Directors’ & Officers’ Legal Duties] … If you’re responsible, in any way, for information security and privacy compliance, especially if you serve as a corporate director or officer, get this book!” – Kevin Beaver, CISSP, Information Security Consultant and Author of “Hacking for Dummies,” Principle Logic
+“Considering that Charles wrote the great resource Information Security Policies Made Easy, it should come as no surprise that he has created yet another masterpiece with this book [Corporate Directors’ & Officers’ Legal Duties] … If you’re responsible, in any way, for information security and privacy compliance, especially if you serve as a corporate director or officer, get this book!” – Kevin Beaver, CISSP, Information Security Consultant, Principle Logic, and Author of “Hacking for Dummies,” plus 11 other information security books

 Related Third Party Reviews